The material editor is used to adjust a material. It contains the following sections to edit different parts of the material:

 - A texture containing the occlusion of the material.
 Use the slider to remap the occlusion.

-- Mask Map
+- Packed Map

 - The mask map contains four grayscale textures, one in each of its color channels.
 Use the Smoothness and Occlusion properties to remap the values of the textures.

-Color channel Map Red Metallic Green Occlusion Blue Reserved for future use Alpha Smoothness
+Color channel Map Red Metallic Green Occlusion Blue Reserved for future use Alpha Smoothness - Emission

 Translucency